vgwb/Antura/Assets/_discover/_quests/FR_08 Mont Blanc/FR_08 _README design notes.md

 - **Geography**: Mont Blanc is the highest mountain in the **Alps** (4807m).
 Neighbors visible from the peak include **France, Italy, and Switzerland**.
 - **Vocabulary**: Mountain, peak, snow, ice, sun, and wind.
-- **Gear & Safety**: Recognizing essential tools like a coat, scarf, hat, gloves, sunglasses, crampons, and rope.
+- **Gear & Safety**: Recognizing essential tools like a
+  - backpack
+  - coat
+  - scarf
+  - hat
+  - gloves
+  - sunglasses
+  - crampons
+  - rope

 ### Gameplay Flow